ssaring/sportstracker/sportstracker/docs/README.txt

 It's also possible to view HRM exercise files (downloaded with the Polar Software for Windows).

-Users of heartrate monitors with an integrated GPS receiver (e.g. the Garmin Edge series) can also view and replay the track of the recorded exercises in the interactive map viewer component.
+Users of tracking devices with an integrated GPS receiver (e.g. the Garmin Edge series) can also view and replay the track of the recorded exercises in the interactive map viewer component.

-SportsTracker itself is not able to download the exercise files from the heartrate monitor.
+SportsTracker itself is not able to download the exercise files from the tracking device.
 Some monitors (e.g. Garmin) allow the direct download via USB.
 For other monitors you might need one of these tools:

   - 's710' for many Polar models (S6XX, S7XX, ...), at least version 0.19